-- Pollutant(s) Have Violations (past 3 years) (Water Only)
+- Pollutant(s) Have Violations (past 3 years) (Industrial Stormwater Only)

 - Select the checkbox to limit your search to facilities discharging the selected pollutant(s) which have reporting violations (i.e., violation codes D80 and D90 in ICIS-NPDES) or effluent exceedances (i.e., violation code E90) in the past three years.